Cell Modules for Type $A$ Webs: Introduction

 While this paper concerns type $A$ webs, it should be read with a more general aspect.
 Some results, such as \cref{lem:same_cells} hold in more general ``object adapted cellular categories''\cite{spencer_phd}.
 These include web categories for other Coxeter types, and diagrammatic Soergel bimodule categories.
 If such a category has a monoidal structure which suitably interfaces with the category structure, then further constructions (such as those of the ladder basis and triple-clasps) should generalise.
 However, a discussion of monoidal, cellular categories is beyond the scope of this paper.

-The remainder of this paper is laid out as follows.
-In \cref{sec:webs} we review the definition the web category and its intersection forms, and introduce Elias' conjecture for these forms.
-Then, in \cref{sec:cells} we examine the cell module of this category and recount the ladder basis.
-In \cref{sec:determinants}, new bases are found which give recurrant solutions to the determinant of the cell module.
-We also determine an orthogonal basis.
+The remainder of the paper is laid out as follows.
+In \cref{sec:webs} we review the definition the web category and its intersection forms, and introduce Elias' conjecture for such forms.
+Then, in \cref{sec:cells} we examine the cell modules of this category and recount the ladder basis.
+We then derive new bases, which give recurrent solutions to the determinant of the cell module and also determine an orthogonal basis.
 Finally, \cref{sec:howe} shows that a previously-known basis of $U_q(\Gl_m)$ is a pre-image of this orthogonal basis.
 Using this we are able to confirm Elias' conjectured formula for the intersection forms.